+It sounds like a lot of gear!
 It's not necessary to invest in expensive brand names.
-Thrift stores are great places to find children's clothing at cheaper prices.
-Mountain Equipment Coop (MEC) and Canadian Tire has excellent children's outdoor wear for all seasons.
+Thrift stores are great places to find children's clothing at reasonable prices.
+Mountain Equipment Coop (MEC) and Canadian Tire have excellent children's outdoor wear for all seasons.
+If your child is missing a mitten or hat or their boots or socks get soaked, we will be happy to lend them supplies from our gear library.